+Figure 143: I at Radar type L, Interfering DA2GC AS TR 103 108

 Scenario for the DA2GC AS described in TR 101 599

-In case of the beamforming/beamsteering DA2GC AS the interfering signal is most severe when the radar points its receiving antenna beam at the aircraft and the beam of the DA2GC antenna is pointing in the direction of the radar.
+In case of the beamforming/beamsteering DA2GC AS the interfering signal is most severe when the radar points its receiving antenna beam at the aircraft and the beam of the DA2GC antenna is pointing in the direction to the radar.

 For the interference analysis in this scenario free space loss calculations are used to estimate the signal attenuation as a function of distance.
 The aircraft is assumed to fly at the edge of the DA2GC Ground Station (a distance of 50 km) service area and transmitting at maximum power.
 The minimum distance to the radar, at which the radar can be within the DA2GC Aircraft Station mainbeam, is derived to be ~10 km (since the elevation beam width of the Aircraft Station antenna is 30°).